fochoao-code/cryptography/docs/development/test-vectors.rst

   inside the ASN.1 set.
 The signature on this request is invalid.
 * ``freeipa-bad-critical.pem`` - A certificate signing request where the
   extensions value has a ``critical`` value of ``False`` explicitly encoded.
+* ``bad-version.pem`` - A certificate signing request where the version is invalid.
+* ``long-form-attribute.pem`` - A certificate signing request containing an
+  attribute whose value's tag is encoded in the long form.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~